Advancing Racial Equity in Transportation Academia and Industry at Portland State University

 - TRANSPORTATION STEM FOR HIGH SCHOOLERS: Our summer high school transportation camps, offered free to Oregon students, dedicated topics focused on transportation justice.
 This was explored through students' own identities and communities, as well as looking into the systems that perpetuate unequal transportation options.
 They read articles and participated in dialogue about how power, privilege, and oppression impact the ways we move through the world.

 - FUNDING NEW UNIVERSITY CURRICULA: Through our U.S DOT funded program, the National Institute for Transportation and Communities (NITC), we are investing in the development of new curricula materials for planning and engineering courses that center on the role of race in transportation.
 More information on this coming soon.

 In addition to what we're currently taking action on, we're meeting weekly and developing strategies and next steps to advance our goals detailed above.
-Transparency is important for this work, and this will be updated quarterly.
+Transparency is important for this work, and this will be updated periodically.